isomerpages/isomerpages-govtech/_products-and-services/citizens/singpass.md

 ![Singpass Digital IC](/images/programmes/products-and-services/sp_img_fast_convenient_ways2.png)

-When transacting over government counters, users can prove their identity using their Digital IC* easily accessible in their Singpass app.
+When transacting over government counters, users can prove their identity using their Digital IC^ easily accessible in their Singpass app.
 They may also scan the Digital IC barcode at kiosks located in libraries and polyclinics.

- * *Other than scenarios where physical identification cards are specifically required by law*
+^ *Other than scenarios where physical identification cards are specifically required by law*

 ### **Singpass app: Seamless access to more services**